antomate/Linux101Labs/lab-02/lab-02.md

 3. Format the two new volumes "lv1" and "lv2" in "ext4" using **mkfs**, then show volumes informarion using **df**.

 4. Create two folders "data1" and "data2" at the root of the filesystem, then mount respectively "lv1" and "lv2" to those mounting points.
-Finally show volumes informarion using **df**.
+Finally show volumes informarion using **df** and create two new entries in **fstab** to peristently mount "data1" and "data2".

-## Create and mount a loop device pesistently
+## Create and mount a loop device

 1. Create a raw 1Go image file filled with zeros using **dd** then using **losetup**, initiate a loopback device "loop0" from the image file and display the loopback device information.